Laeeth/d_hdf5/README.md

 - 2. Unit tests
 - 3. Thoughtfulness about using D CFTE/reflection/templating to make it work better - also variants etc.  Should be able to pass the data structure not cast(ubyte*); should automatically use reflection to deal with structs etc

-The one file you need is hdf5.d in the bindings folder See some of the example .d files in the d_examples folder for how to use.
+The one file you need is hdf5.d in the bindings folder.

+See some of the example .d files in the d_examples folder for how to use.

 Not all of these are finished yet.